 It is the responsibility of the participant to provide a studio location for the tour.
 You will need to provide your studio address when you apply.
 The studio address is the location open to the public during the event weekend.

 Will COSS provide me with volunteers during the tour weekend?

-The short answer is no. COSS requires that participating artists have a minimum of two volunteers for the duration of the event: one volunteer sales assistant and one volunteer studio greeter.
+The short answer is no. COSS requires that participating artists have a minimum of two volunteers for the duration of the event: one volunteer sales assistant and one volunteer door greeter.
 These volunteers are needed to facilitate demonstrations, close sales, coordinate visitor flow, and count visitors.

 If I am a member of an artist collective, how do I apply and what is the fee?

 Artist collectives that demonstrate a shared process or a collective project may apply as a single entity and pay a $25 fee.
 A general rule of thumb is if you market yourselves as one entity (e.g., “XYZ Collective” or “Bing Bang Boom Studios”) then you qualify as a collective; however, if you market yourselves as individuals, you should apply separately.
 If you are unsure whether “collective” applies to you, please apply contact us for further clarification.

 I share a studio space with other creatives but we are not part of a collective.
 If we all want to participate, do we each have to apply as individuals?